hazemelh/playground/luis_to_clu.md

 1. Export your LUIS application in JSON format.
 You can use the [LUIS Portal](https://www.luis.ai/) to export your applications or via the [LUIS Programmatic APIs](https://westus.dev.cognitive.microsoft.com/docs/services/luis-programmatic-apis-v3-0-preview/operations/5890b47c39e2bb052c5b9c40).

 2. Import your LUIS application by submitting a POST request using the following URL, headers, and JSON body to import LUIS application into your CLU project.
+Please note that CLU does not support names with special characters so please remove any special characters from the Project Name.

 ### Request URL
 |Http|